 Whether you call them Truck Drivers, Truckers, or Drivers, they truly are transportation heroes!
-As the popular meme going around Social Media states: “They say “goodbye” to their family to supply the needs of yours.”
+As the popular meme going around Social Media states: “They say ‘goodbye’ to their family to supply the needs of yours.”
+Dive into this article to explore interesting facts about truck drivers, truck driving facts, and more that make this profession so essential.

-While a CDL is required to become a Truck Driver, the best Truckers are alert, honest, reliable, stress managers, and problem solvers.
-Driving a truck is not easy, but is essential to keep America moving.
+While a CDL is required to become a Truck Driver, and there are intriguing CDL facts to delve into, the best Truckers are more than just drivers.
+They are alert, honest, reliable, stress managers, and problem solvers.
+Driving a truck is not easy, but it is essential to keep America moving.
+Below, you’ll discover twelve things you might not know about Truck Drivers, offering valuable truck driver information.

 Top 6 Truck Driver Facts